rahuldhole/xenv/README.md

-# EnvForm
+# xenv

 ## Overview
-EnvForm is an interactive Ruby CLI tool for configuring environment variable files using a simple `.form` template.
+xenv is an interactive Ruby CLI tool for configuring environment variable files using a simple `.form` template.
 It guides users through input, password, select, and checkbox prompts, then writes the results to a `.env`-style file.

 ## Installation